earthly/website/blog/_posts/2023-09-11-shutting-down-earthly-ci.md

 So, our conclusion is that we need to shut down Earthly CI and refocus our energy on what is working: Earthly and Earthly Satellites. [^1]

+[^1]: What does this mean for the CI industry?
+Are we just never going to have new, better CIs ever again?
+Are we doomed to use mediocre CIs forever?
+I don't think so.
+After all, GitHub Actions started not too long ago, and it's quickly becoming the de-facto standard, at least for the open-source community and small companies.
+What's different about GitHub Actions is that it has a huge platform play.
+This is despite the fact that like many other traditional CIs, the offering is not differentiated.
+It just happens to be closer to your code, and that is convenient.
+So there are ways to get on the market.
+Theoretically, any existing CI company could innovate on top of its existing platform.
+But to make a significant difference, it would most likely require big architectural changes.
+Plus a syntax change would mean customers would have to migrate over.
+Plus innovator's dilemma and all that.
+I don't see this variant as a likely scenario.
+Will a net new player be able to launch a new CI ever again?
+I think so, yes.
+But the strategy has to be different.
+I can see this happening in a few possible ways:
+- You go for specific verticals first, where a traditional generic CI is inferior in the DX department, and you bring really good DX yourself.
+Like the best CI for frontend projects.
+In many ways, that's what Vercel is doing, even though CI/CD is not their main target.
+Another example might be targeting CI/CD for ML/AI, and then extending into generic CI/CD.
+The relatively limited size of the CI/CD space ($1B TAM), makes it unattractive to stay in the single vertical forever because the piece of the pie is too small - you have to branch out.
+That's why CI/CD is not Vercel's main thing - frontend CI/CD isn't a big enough market.
+- You build a product close enough to CI/CD, build wide adoption, and then extend to CI/CD.
+We might one day come back and pursue this path ourselves.
+- Creating a drop-in replacement for existing technologies. e.g. a CI that can run Jenkinsfiles, but has 10X the usability of Jenkins.
+- Some other strategy that I can't think of.

 But Vlad, you're deprecating the thing you just launched?

 Well, yes.
 We failed fast.
 And that is a success in my book (or at least that's what I keep telling myself to feel better about it).
 Imagine if we had built only Earthly CI from the get-go.
 Just like with ShiftLeft, the components of the end-vision ended up being more valuable than the original end-vision itself.
 Only this time, we discovered that much more efficiently.